Vikas1667/Transformer_end_to_end/Encoder_decoder_basics.md

 ```

-As we see alots of steps is to be carried out
+As we see a lots of steps is to be carried out